For this last set of introductory questions, we're going to analyze two dice games; both have been played in real casinos.

 This means the casino is earning $100 - $83.33 = $16.67 per turn.
 It is said to have a house advantage of 16.67%.
 (That is, whatever you bet, you can suppose in the long run the casino takes 16.67% of it per turn.)

 16.67% is an extremely high house advantage for a casino game; Over and Under has been called "one of the biggest sucker bets to come down the pike" and is essentially no longer played today.
-(Keno can be worse, with a house advantage roughly around 15% to 30% depending on the bet, although it is played at a much slower pace so it won't drain the gambler's pocket as quickly.)
+(A game called Keno can be worse, with a house advantage roughly around 15% to 30% depending on the bet, although it is played at a much slower pace so it won't drain the gambler's pocket as quickly.)

 Knowing the house advantage for each casino game lets us compare their quality and if they're worth playing.
 We'll try another house advantage calculation, this time with a game that you can still sometimes find in modern casinos: simplified craps.